Meet your new go-to vanilla cake. This vegan pound cake, or vegan Madeira cake, is a simple to make buttery loaf cake with a perfect crumb.

 Step 3.
 Beat in the olive oil a tablespoon at a time, then add the vanilla.
 That's your wet ingredients done, you can go ahead and set them aside.

 Step 4.
-In a separate bowl, whisk together the flour, baking powder and salt.
+In a separate bowl, whisk together the flour, baking powder and soda and salt.

 Add half the dry ingredients to the wet and mix through with a large spoon before adding the second half.
 Mix until combined, but no more.